Exit Doors - What You Don't Know Can Be Dangerous

 On other inspections, I have found doors that wouldn't close and others with faulty latches.
 Internal smoke and fire doors or partition doors may appear to be functional but until they are truly tested, you won't know for sure.Regardless of the age of the building you manage, it is good common practice to verify the functionality and proper operation of all its doors.
 Make sure to check your exit doors leading out of your building or stairwells.
 This should become a regular part of your annual inspection process, making sure that even these commonly unused doors are fully functional.

 If you manage buildings like this one, you understand the importance of safety and the need for this kind of extra care and precaution.
-If your building is approaching 40 years of age, you also know that a certified inspection will be required to meet standards in the building code.
 As well as being a certified Florida Fire Safety Inspector, I am one of a select few in the country with credentials as a NRTL Fire Protection Inspector, NICET Fire Systems Level IV, Lightning Protection Inspector and Electrical Alarm Contractor - Fire Alarm.
-When you need this kind of service, let me know if I can put my 25 years of experience in the field of fire protection systems to work for you.
+When you need this kind of service, let me know if I can put my 30 years of experience in the field of fire protection systems to work for you.